-This source information the same for route origins, router keys and aspas.
+This source information the same for route origins and router keys.
 It consists of an array.
 Each item in that array is an object providing details of a source.
-The object will have a type of roa if it was derived from a valid ROA object, cer if it was derived from a published router certificate, aspa if it was derived from an ASPA object, or exception if it was an assertion in a local exception file.
+The object will have a type of roa if it was derived from a valid ROA object, cer if it was derived from a published router certificate, or exception if it was an assertion in a local exception file.

-For RPKI objects, tal provides the name of the trust anchor locator the object was published under, uri provides the rsync URI of the ROA or router certificate, validity provides the validity of the ROA itself, and chainValidity the validity considering the validity of the certificates along the validation chain.
+For RPKI objects, uri provides the rsync URI of the ROA or router certificate, validity provides the validity of the ROA itself, and chainValidity the validity considering the validity of the certificates along the validation chain.